 d.
 Introduce them to someone who will connect naturally with them.
 Find somebody with similar interests and/or personality who will easily befriend them and include them in church life (rather than just meetings).

-c.
-Follow them up within 48 hours to see how they are.
+b.
+Follow up with them within 48 hours to see how they are.
 Use this opportunity to invite them into the life of the church once more.